top of page

 Aikido & Non-Duality

-As my Aikido practice has deepened, I’ve had time to reflect on the initial thoughts and preconceptions that first drew me to the art.
+Aikido & Non-Duality As my Aikido practice has deepened, I’ve had time to reflect on the initial thoughts and preconceptions that first drew me to the art.
 When I started, I immersed myself in reading about O’Sensei and watching as many videos of him as I could find.
 I noticed something striking - O’Sensei moved differently to all of his students, he seemed to embody something beyond form and technique.
-My understanding is that he never spoke of Aikido in terms of form or self-defence; for him, i
+I think the photo below embodies this beautifully.
+My understanding is th

 gaz841

-A Journey Into Aikido: From Health Goals to Lifelong Practice.
+A Journey Into Aikido: From Health Goals to Lifelon Practice.

 A Journey Into Aikido: From Health Goals To Lifelong Practice Upon turning 30, I realised that I was at the point in my life where I needed to take control of my health.
 I didn’t want to reach 40 or 50 and find myself so unhealthy that it affected my quality of life.
 I felt that if I made changes now, perhaps I could maintain the good health that I had so far taken for granted.
 I had never been particularly sporty, but I remembered enjoying martial arts as a child.
 I briefly